 Also thank you Cherry at Tales From Pixie Wood for sharing your photo at top.
 I hope you do not mind me using it for Apple day.
 I will have some pictures, story and recipe tomarrow.

-One of my favorite things that make me think of fall is nuts.
-Acorns, chestnuts, hazelnuts, ect.
+One of my favorite things that make me think of fall is nuts: acorns, chestnuts, hazelnuts, ect.
 Here is a collection of autumn ideas all with the same theme.
 If anyone would like to contribute a post, a picture, an idea to autumn corners please let me know and I will post it.
 For example dear Joanne can I post your pictures of your autumn corners.
-Please, pretty please with carmel on top !!
+Please, pretty please with caramel on top !!

-I made these acorn pincushons and tag needle holder last year.
+I stitched up this acorn pincushon with a tag, needle holder last year.
 The one above is the one I made for my mother.
 The one at top is the one I made for me.
-It is from Crabapple Hill Studio .
+It is from Crabapple Hill Studio.
 I want to make everything from Crabapple.
-I just love Meg's things I wish I could meet her.
-Becuase I know just looking at her patterns I would love her.
+I just love Meg's things and wish I could meet her becuase I know just looking at her patterns, I would love her.

 "Miss Hickory, a country woman whose body was an applewood twig and whose head was a hickory nut, must find a way to survive the fierce New Hampshire winter when her human caretaker leaves to spend the season in Boston"